Dürr Dental: 2010 to 2020

 From 2010 to 2015, the company has been a premium partner of the German Dentists' Conference in the fields of hygiene management and imaging processes.
 In 2011, the VistaCam iX intraoral camera for intraoral and fluorescent images was presented.
 March 2013 saw an arsonist set fire to a warehouse of Dürr Dental in Bietigheim.
 It was completely destroyed, and the neighbouring production building was partly damaged.
 The VistaPano fully digital panorama X-ray unit and the VistaIntra intraoral X-ray emitter were introduced.
 2015 saw the introduction of the Tyscor VS 2 radial aspiration system with the Tyscor Pulse software, the VistaCam iX HD interchangeable head intraoral camera as well as the VistaPano S Ceph X-ray unit were introduced.
 In 2016, the HygoClave 90 steam sterilizer, the new VistaVox S 3D X-ray unit, and a new prophylaxis line under the "Lunos" brand were launched.
 2017 saw the completion of the new production hall at the site of the subsidiary Dürr Optronik in Gechingen for increased production of 3D X-ray equipment and blanks.
 On January 15, 2018, Dürr Dental SE was entered in the commercial register, thus completing the conversion from Dürr Dental AG to an SE.

 From 2020

 2021, CEO Martin Dürrstein received the "Entrepreneur of the Year 2021" award.
 At the end of the same year, the new logistics and training center of Dürr Dental's subsidiary Orochemie in Kornwestheim was completed after nearly two years of construction.

-In 2022, Dürr Dental introduced VistaSoft Monitor, a cloud-based software solution.
+In 2022, Dürr Dental introduced VistaSoft Monitor 3.0, a cloud-based software solution.
+In combination with the design award-winning VistaScan Ultra View, VistaSoft 3.0 brings artificial intelligence to dental practices.

+Since 2023, Dürr Dental has been on its way to carbon neutrality by implementing targeted sustainable measures for its sites and in the development and use of its products.
+Disinfectant wipes from Dürr Dental receive the GREEN DENTAL AWARD 2025.

+In 2025, Dürr Dental received the “Top Company Award 2025” from the independent employer platform kununu for the fourth time in a row and took first place in the exclusive ranking of “Germany's most innovative mid-size companies” by WirtschaftsWoche and Munich Strategy.
+In addition, Dürr Dental was awarded the title of “Best Managed Company” by Deloitte Private, UBS, the Frankfurter Allgemeine Zeitung, and the Federation of German Industries (BDI).